Chapter 1 Introduction to Statistics

 In this situation, the best way to proceed would be with a non-parametric test.
 The Mann-Whitney-Wilcoxon test is not identical to the t-test in its null and alternative hypotheses, but it aims to answer the same question about an association between the binary attribute and the continuous attribute.

-The null and alternative hypotheses for this test are typically defined as follows, so long as the two groups have the same shape: \[H_0: \text{ the medians of the two groups are equal } \] \[H_a: \text{ the medians of the two groups are NOT equal } \] If those distributions are also symmetric and have similar variance, then Mann-Whitney-Wilcoxon can be interpretted as testing for a difference in means.
+The null and alternative hypotheses for this test are typically defined as follows, so long as the two groups have the approximately the same distribution: \[H_0: \text{ the medians of the two groups are equal } \] \[H_a: \text{ the medians of the two groups are NOT equal } \] If those distributions are also symmetric and have similar variance, then Mann-Whitney-Wilcoxon can be interpretted as testing for a difference in means.
 When the data does not have the same shape, Mann-Whitney-Wilcoxon is a test of dominance between distributions.
 Distributional dominance is the notion that one group’s distribution is located at larger values than another, probabilistically speaking.
 Formally, a random variable A has dominance over random variable B if \(P(A x) \geq P(B\geq x)\) for all \(x\), and for some \(x\), \(P(A\geq x) > P(B\geq x)\).

 We summarize this information in the following table: